rzarr/SLIPPER-docs/Pages/md_README.md

-* SC_Timestamp, TriggerType, IsFRagTriggerOn, EventNumber and Tags as defined above
+* SC_Timestamp, TriggerType, IsFragTriggerOn, EventNumber and Tags as defined above
 * A branch with WFs from neutron slow channels
 * A branch with WFs from neutron fast channels
 For each WF, the quantities saved are: